Harrynoqs/Budget-app/README.md

 ### Deployment

-- I will deploy the project with [render], after which you can access the live version of the project in the Live Demo section.
-I   tried it several times following the process explained but it failed.The link for failed deployment is attached : https:onrender.com.
+- I deployed the project with [render], but the deployment failed.
+The link for failed deployment is attached : https://budget-app-gvnq.onrender.com
-- I tried deployment with netlify : The details is attached in the pull request.

 ### Video Presentation